Veydrin Open Data Standard

 e.g. 1.x → 2.0

 Breaking change.
-Consumers must check the major version before processing.
+Consumers MUST check the major version before processing.

 Change anonymization modelAlters the anonymization modes or their required behavior.